Trepan-Debuggers/python2-trepan/trepan/processor/command/help/location.rst

 Linespec
 --------

-A linespec has a colon-separated list of source location parameters such as file name or module name.
+A linespec has a colon-separated pair of a source-location parameter and a line number.
+A source location is a file path or a module name.

 In [*path*:]*linenum* , the line *linenum* in the source file *path* is indicated.
 When *path* is omitted, some default value is given,